 Unlike most other TV series of the time that were shot mostly "flat" and unimaginably THE OUTER LIMITS benefited from work by academy award winner cinematographer Conrad Hall (IN COLD BLOOD) and direction by Gerd Oswald (A KISS BEFORE DYING), John Brahm (THE LODGER) and Robert Florey (MURDERS IN THE RUE MORGUE ) among others, all of whom elevated the look of the show with stylized lighting and camera angles bringing to mind German expressionism and giving each individual episode the feel of a 51-minute movie.

-It was Stefano who first came up with the idea of a weekly creature (or "bear" as they were referred to buy the creators) to be featured and he gradually took the show away from its straight sci-fi origins.
+It was Stefano who first came up with the idea of a weekly creature (or "bear" as they were referred to by the creators) to be featured and he gradually took the show away from its straight sci-fi origins.
 Always a huge fan of Gothic horror he jumped at the chance when ABC proposed a new show titled The UNKNOWN that would feature more horror-based storylines.
 Unfortunately, the series was canceled and the new initial episode THE FORMS OF THINGS UNKNOWN was reworked with a different ending being shot downplaying the horror elements where it was broadcast as the finale to THE OUTER LIMITS first season.

 A Rolls Royce speeds through the countryside (with a road sign indicating France) and at the wheel is the sadistic Andre (Scott Marlow THE COOL AND THE CRAZY) accompanied by his two mistresses the stronger and more domineering Kassia (Vera Miles PSYCHO) along with the more fragile Leonora (Barbara Rush IT CAME FROM OUTER SPACE).
 After announcing they are going to Lenora's father in order to blackmail him Andre stops the car and stripping down to swim trunks wades out into a pond.
 Shot in deep focus with a Vaseline smeared lens in one of the more weirdly erotic scenes ever seen on TV he forces the two women to wade out to him fully clothed in order to serve him a martini.

 Hobart reveals that he's created a "time tilting" device that allows the dead to be brought back to life.
-Contained in an upstairs room down at the end of long forced perspective hallway lit by a single row of bare bulbs it consists of hundreds of different clocks all connected by fine steel wire to a central pillar.
-Leaving the house in order to bury Andre's body Kassia discovers the corpse missing from the trunk and its shown that Tone has procured it and taken up to his device.
+Contained in an upstairs room down at the end of a long forced perspective hallway lit by a single row of bare bulbs it consists of hundreds of different clocks all connected by a fine steel wire to a central pillar.
+Leaving the house in order to bury Andre's body Kassia discovers the corpse missing from the trunk and it's shown that Tone has procured it and taken it up to his device.